This is a copy of 🔒 the internal post titled Black Lives Matter that Tom shared with the company on 2nd June 2020.

 Paid time off to protest (and vote)

 One immediate thing we can do.
 If anyone wants to take time off to protest, then you can do that without having to use your vacation allowance.
-We’ll work to add a separate category to Charlie, but in meantime, just plan the day off like you normally would by talking to your managers and project teams.
+We’ll work to add a separate category to Bob, but in the meantime, just plan the day off like you normally would by talking to your managers and project teams.

 It’s less immediately relevant, but we should obviously have time off to allow people to vote too and this situation reminded me to make sure that happens.